ExgnosisClasses/2527-ContainerOptimize-Sept-17/README.md

-# Container Optimization - March 18
+# Container Optimization - September 17

 ## Student Repository

 This is the student repository for the Sept 17, 2025 Container Optimization class

-The repository will be available until Oct 15, 2025
+The repository will be available until Oct 17, 2025

 ## Link to Labs